Moon Monday #194: On the approval of India’s Chandrayaan 4 sample return mission, and first look at Chang’e 6 samples

 LUPEX would feed into as well as build on ISRO’s ongoing aid to NASA with lunar polar resource prospecting and hazard classification for planning of crewed Artemis missions.
 Especially when considering the ongoing scramble in the US to save NASA’s VIPER rover mission from getting canceled against budgetary challenges, the ISRO-JAXA LUPEX rover would’ve provided the much-needed ground truth about water ice deposits on the Moon’s south pole based on which increasingly complex robotic and crewed missions can even be conceptualized.

 As for the mission’s journey so far, the Japanese government approved the LUPEX mission a while ago but have been waiting on India to do the same.
 The mission’s lander, which ISRO will provide, supposedly has its preliminary design review pending.
 The rover’s development is farther along with prototype hardware built and tested for mobility but the rover’s instruments—coming from both the countries—haven’t been finalized yet despite it being originally expected to be done over a year ago.
 ISRO-affiliated scientists have been conducting landing site selection studies for LUPEX.
-Considering that LUPEX had been in the making for years now, with ISRO and JAXA even building anticipation for a mid-decade launch, it was expected to the next mission India green-lits but clearly Chandrayaan 4 has superseded it.
+Considering that LUPEX had been in the making for years now, with ISRO and JAXA even building anticipation for a mid-decade launch, it was expected to be the next mission India green-lits but clearly Chandrayaan 4 has superseded it.

 However, one must also note that this linear fashion of Moon missions from ISRO is what is to be expected.
 Despite the many highs of 2023 for Indian space, the FY2024 budget of $1.56 billion for the country’s Department of Space (DOS)—of which ISRO gets the major chunk—has essentially stayed flat.
 India’s approach to even attempt its planned increasingly complex lunar and crewed exploration missions is gradual and different than the US or China by necessity.
 ISRO simply lacks the scale of resources and threaded execution of planetary missions that NASA and CNSA enjoy, with governmental Indian space funding being only a tenth to twentieth of China and the US, and private funding for deep space exploration being nearly zero.
 And so, what ISRO has done to prioritize Chandrayaan 4 is swap its mission order with LUPEX.